 - Use bows, handheld pistols, air guns, air rifles, and air pistols.

-F) Wounding of game animals; all hunters are legally bound to follow up and kill any animal they have wounded.
-In the case of dangerous animals, when wounded and lost, a full report must be made to the nearest official of the Wild life Conservation organization, district administration office, or police office in charge of the area.
+F) Wounding of game animals :all hunters are legally bound to follow up and kill any animal they have wounded.
+In the case of dangerous animals, when wounded and lost, a full report must be made to the nearest official of the Wild life Conservation organization, district administration office, or police station in charge of the area.